ethereum/homestead-guide/source/network/connecting-to-the-network.rst

 Checking connectivity and ENODE IDs
 --------------------------------------------------------------------------------

-To check how many peers the client is connected to in the interactive console, the ``net`` module has two attributes give you info about the number of peers and whether you are a listening node.
+To check how many peers the client is connected to in the interactive console, the ``net`` module has two attributes that give you info about the number of peers and whether you are a listening node.

 .. code-block:: Javascript